paladox/EdgeWikimediaDebug/README.md

-# ChromeWikimediaDebug
+# EdgeWikimediaDebug

 Wikimedia developers can use a special HTTP header, X-Wikimedia-Debug, to enable certain debugging features.
-This Chrome extension allows you to easily inject the header into Wikimedia HTTP/S requests.
+This Microsoft Edge extension allows you to easily inject the header into Wikimedia HTTP/S requests.
 Header injection can be toggled via toolbar icon.